A geodesic interior-point method for linear optimization over symmetric cones: Long-step algorithm

 \subsection{Evaluating divergence for $\mu$-selection}

-~ For fixed $w$, the divergence bound $h_{w, ub}(\mu) := h_{ub}(w, \mu)$ has a simple formula that admits efficient selection of $\mu$ at each iteration of the long-step algorithm.
+~ For fixed $w$, the divergence bound $h_{w, ub}(\mu) := h_{ub}(w, \mu)$ has a simple formula that admits efficient selection of $\mu$ at each iteration of {\tt longstep}.
 To evaluate the formula, we only need to know $\mu$ and quantities involving the vector

-where we recall that $\mathcal{L}_w := \{ Q(\sqrtminvw) x : x \in \mathcal{L} \}$ and $\mathcal{L}_w^{\perp} = \{ Q(\sqrtmw) s : s \in \mathcal{L}^{\perp} \}$.
+where we recall that $\mathcal{L}_w := \{ Q(\sqrtminvw) u : u \in \mathcal{L} \}$ and $\mathcal{L}_w^{\perp} = \{ Q(\sqrtmw) u : u \in \mathcal{L}^{\perp} \}$.